 Wildlife Photography Tour in Romania

-Romania Wildlife Photo Tour is a six-day wildlife photography tour around the beautiful Danube River as it ends its journey through Europe in Romania.
-Your stay includes five nights’ accommodation in a family-owned eco-lodge with home-cooked traditional meals using fresh fish and other local ingredients.
+Romania Wildlife Photo Tour is a four-day wildlife photography tour around the beautiful Danube River as it ends its journey through Europe in Romania.
+Your stay includes three nights’ accommodation in a family-owned eco-lodge with home-cooked traditional meals using fresh fish and other local ingredients.

 This small-group wildlife photo tour is led by an English-speaking guide who knows the Danube Delta very well and can introduce you to some of its hidden charms.

 You will visit three distinct ecosystems on your Danube Delta wildlife photo tour.
 There are wetlands of water channels and lakes and the forest areas of Letea and Caraorman with their accompanying sand dunes.
 You will also see Saint George and areas of reclaimed agricultural land in the Carasuhat area that have been a focus of conservation efforts.